Foundation Year (Year 0):

 Entry Requirements & How to Apply

-- 112 points from at least two A levels to include grades CC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as the third subject
+- 112 points from at least 3 A levels to include grades CC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as the third subject

-- 112 points from at least two Scottish Advanced Highers to include grades DD
+- 112 points from Scottish Advanced Highers to include grades DD

 - 112 points from the Access to Higher Education Diploma